 You can specify a path to your own image, or copy the URL for one of our sample icons into the field.

 Note the generated Auth.
 Provider Id value.
 You use it with the Auth.AuthTokenApex class.

 Several client configuration URLs are generated after defining the authentication provider:

 Single Sign-On Initialization URL: Use this URL to perform single sign-on into Salesforce from a third party (using third-party credentials).
-The end user opens this URL in a browser, and signs in to the third party.
-This then either creates a new user for them, or updates an existing user, and then signs them into Salesforce as that user.
+The end user opens this URL in a browser and signs in to the third party.
+The third party then either creates a user or updates an existing user, and then signs them into Salesforce as that user.

 Existing User Linking URL: Use this URL to link existing Salesforce users to a third-party account.
 The end user opens this URL in a browser, signs in to the third party, signs in to Salesforce, and approves the link.

 Oauth-Only Initialization URL: Use this URL to obtain OAuth access tokens for a third party.
 Users must authenticate with Salesforce for the third-party service to get a token; this flow does not provide for future single sign-on functionality.